Introduction

 "<task>"

-"Create the text for an audio lesson of the following content extracted from a powerpoint."
+"Create the text for an audio lesson of the following content extracted from a PowerPoint."

 "</task>"